FreddyE1982/python-elgato-streamdeck/README.md

 helpers for moving and drawing on the board. ``create_board_from_strings()`` quickly populates a board from lines of text, ``get_board_as_strings()`` returns the board as text and ``draw_multiline_text()`` overlays several lines at once.
+``create_image_board()`` and related helpers manage a board of key images for deck-only games, allowing graphics to be scrolled or overlaid easily.

 Currently the following StreamDeck products are supported in multiple hardware
 variants: